Joseph Cook: Federal Parliament

 By 1904, Cook had become stridently anti-socialist, in line with Reid's decision to reposition the Free Traders as the party of anti-socialism.
 Some of his previous political positions were abandoned, possibly to gain the trust of party colleagues who had been suspicious of his links with the labour movement.
 He instead came to espouse liberalism, regarding its views about personal freedom as closely aligned with Methodism's understanding of the role of the individual in developing morality.
+He believed that his own story proved that Australia was a land of great social mobility, and that the nation should continue to support individual opportunity rather than risking a socialist revolution in which the state would be empowered to control individuals.
 In 1905 he accepted the position of deputy chairman of the Australian Liberal League, an organisation formed to support the anti-socialists in the lead-up to the next election.

-During the Reid Government, Cook filled a role similar to the later position of Leader of the House, assisting Reid with parliamentary tactics without being burdened by a ministerial portfolio.
+During the Reid government, Cook filled a role similar to the later position of Leader of the House, assisting Reid with parliamentary tactics without being burdened by a ministerial portfolio.
 Reid had hoped to call an early election and entrusted Cook with organising the anti-socialist campaign.
 However, in June 1905 Protectionist leader Alfred Deakin withdrew his support from the government and formed a new administration, with Labor support.

 Cook was unanimously elected deputy leader of the Anti-Socialists on 28 July 1905, following Thomson's resignation.
 He "started a political vendetta against Deakin", which "perfectly suited the mood of the party".
 The Anti-Socialists ran a negative campaign with few policy specifics at the 1906 election, and the Protectionist–ALP alliance continued.
 He was re-elected unopposed, following a redistribution which saw Parramatta lose much of its working-class areas.
 In 1908 he moved to Baulkham Hills.

 When Reid resigned as party leader on 16 November 1908, Cook succeeded him the following day, and agreed to merge the Anti-Socialist Party (the Free Trade Party had been renamed prior to the 1906 federal election) with Alfred Deakin's Protectionists, in an effort to counter Labor's popularity.
 Cook became deputy leader of the new Commonwealth Liberal Party, also known as "the Fusion."
 Cook was Defence Minister in Deakin's 1909–1910 ministry, then succeeded Deakin as Liberal leader when the government was defeated by Labor in the 1910 elections.
 Cook had, by this time, become completely philosophically opposed to socialism.